The Cheapest Car Insurance Companies for New Drivers in 2025

 5 Ways New Drivers Can Save on Car Insurance

-It’s important for new drivers to try to find ways to save on car insurance since premiums are so high for this group.
+It’s important for new drivers to find ways to save on car insurance since premiums are so high for this group.
 Here are a few tips to reduce your rates if you’re a new driver:

 • Earn good grades.
 Most insurers offer good student discounts to young drivers with a B average or higher.